 About our oil

 The value of this oilseed lies within its unique fatty acid composition.
 Fatty Acids are the nutritional components of oils and fats.
 There are two types of fatty acids that are labelled “essential” because they must be acquired through the diet.
-Human and horses both can't synthisize them on their own.
+Human and horses both can't synthesize them on their own.
 These two essential fatty acids (EFAs) are linoleic acid (LA which is synthesized into Omega-6) and alpha-linolenic acid (ALA which is synthesized into Omega-3).

 Ingredients: Expeller pressed camelina sativa seeds